jordanbradburne/Final_Project/README.md

 ## Selected topic:
 * Modeling human activity from smartphone data

-## Reason why they selected their topic:
+## Reason why I selected my topic:
 * The reason in choosing this topic is to want to know whether or not you can predict human activity from wearble sensor data such as a fitbit.

-## Description of their source of data:
+## Description of my source of data:

 - Recordings of 30 study participants performing activities of daily living
 - dataset is randomly broken into 2 sets.
 70% of the volunteers were selected for generating the training data and 30% for the test data.